Visual schema

 - Type: Canonical definition / Operational framework / Doctrinal principle / Clarification / Application

-- Implements: links to definitions (frameworks)
+- Implements: links to definitions, for frameworks

-- Based on: links to doctrine (frameworks)
+- Based on: links to doctrine, for frameworks

 - Conceptual version: X.Y